Wigs for Hair Loss (Alopecia)

 - Human hair wigs: Can feel heavier on your head and can be expensive.

 If you haven’t lost all of your hair, you can try smaller “wiglets” that might cover thin or bald spots.
-A partial wig can be weaved into your remaining hair to add fullness.
+A partial wig can be woven into your remaining hair to add fullness.

 Taking Care of Your Wig

-Just like we wash, condition, and brush our hair, our wigs need regular care too.
+Just like you wash, condition, and brush your hair, wigs need regular care too.
 How you care for your wig will depend on its type.
-Be sure to ask at the wig shop or boutique about wig care instructions for your type of wig.
-You may also want to buy a wig stand to store your wig when you aren’t wearing it so that it holds its shape.
-The shop can also recommend conditioning and styling products to help you maintain your wig and help you feel your best.
+Be sure to ask at the wig shop or boutique about how to care for your type of wig.
+You may also want to buy a wig stand to store your wig when you aren’t wearing it, so that it holds its shape.
+The shop can also recommend conditioning and styling products to help you take care of your wig and help you feel your best.

 Caring for Your Scalp